Fadwa Hammoud: Notable cases

 In October 2021, Hammoud became the first Muslim Arab American woman to argue a case before the U.S. Supreme Court.
 The case in question was Brown v.
 Davenport.

 Personal life

 Hammoud is Muslim.
 She is the first Muslim solicitor general in the United States.
+Grew up with one brother and is married to prosecutor Ali Hammoud with 2 kids.